3271. BURROWING AND RENIFORM NEMATODE

 Sampling Table for Examination of Plants, Rooted or Non-rooted Cuttings Nursery Stock for Nematodes

-1. Equipment required: Hand trowel, sampling tube with 2 cm (3/4 inch) inner diameter and semi to heavy duty tip for compacted soils, disposable hand gloves, polyethylene bags, bucket, cooler, refrigerant ice packs wrapped in paper, spray bottle containing 70-90% ethanol (disinfectant), water-resistant marker pen, forms, clipboard, paper towels for clean-up, large garbage bag.
+1. Equipment: Hand trowel, sampling tube with 2 cm (3/4 inch) inner diameter and semi to heavy duty tip for compacted soils or double-twist soil auger, hand-held clippers, disposable hand gloves, polyethylene bags, bucket, cooler, refrigerant ice packs wrapped in paper, spray bottle containing 70-90% ethanol (disinfectant), water-resistant marker pen, equipment for documenting official samples, Pest and Damage Record (PDR) and county forms, clipboard, paper towels for clean-up, large garbage bag.

 2. Obtain and review list of plants (bill of lading) shipped to nursery.